maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

   - Which is why their zero-values are the same
   - *Channel* and *Interface* are also implemented using Pointers
 - **Go's pointer syntax is partially borrowed from C/C++**
-  - But without painful memory management (Go is Garbage-Collected)
+  - But without painful memory management: Go is Garbage-Collected
   - Some pointer features in C/C++ are not allowed (E.g. *Pointer Arithmetics*)
 - *NOTE: Go has `unsafe` package for low-level operations*
   - But it is exceedingly rare to use `unsafe`